TD0013/multi_robot/README.md

 This rqt_graph shows the environment with one spawned robot in the environment.
 The bigger box describes a namespace in the ros environment.
 The smaller boxes are rostopics and the ovals are rosnodes.

 With this graph as reference, the working of [roboLauncher.launch](launch/TD_roboLauncher.launch) can be explained better.
 The robolauncher node takes the robot's name and start coordinates as arguments and launches the robot.
 This includes spawning, starting robot's move_base pkg for control, robot's logic controller (roboNode), and robot's auctioner node (it may or may not be used after starting).
+#### **Communication:**
+The communication between all robots happen through mainly the:
+* "/task" topic: for initial assignment of tasks to robots in a round robin manner
+* "/auction" topic: for auctioning of a task.
+Multiple auctioners can simultaneously use this topic to conduct seperate auctions.
+* "/bid" topic: used by robots to bid on one task
+* "assignTask" topic: used by auctioner to assign task to bedt bidder.
+ROS master automatically uses the python code to initialize communication between nodes.
+The actual process that ROS does behind the scenes is more complex.
+Please refer to the [official ROS documentation](http://wiki.ros.org/ROS/Technical%20Overview) for more details.

 #### **Task Generation Node:**
 The [taskGen Node](src/taskGenerator.py) generates specified number of tasks for robots in the environment.
 These tasks are stored in the buffers of auction capable robots in a round robin manner, for later auctioning [These tasks are not necessarily perfomed by the robot it is assigned to.
 It is only given for auctioning]